This draft page is not for public viewing. (Other pages are members only or require a password) Newer version of this page is at

 Watch and listen to how Mark's improved gait, swallowing, and speech improve his quality of life.

-I met Mark, Debbie, dad, and stepmom in October 2003 at Constance Haber's clinic (co-inventor of the therapy) where the early development of the therapy took place.
-We didn't take before videos of their walking or other impairments because we couldn't imagine any significant improvements.
+I met Mark, Debbie, dad, and stepmom in October 2003 at Dr. Haber's clinic (co-inventor of the therapy) where the early development of the therapy took place.
+We didn't take before videos of their walking or other impairments because we couldn't imagined any significant improvements.
 (Today, I'd be disappointed if there were no response.)

 In year 1, Mark moved from a nursing home to live independently again.

-In year 2, Mark's speaking and movements improved enough to get back custody of his kids including his 16-year-old daughter who was pregnant.
+In year 2, Mark's speaking and movement improved enough to be given back custody of his 16-year-old daughter who was pregnant.
 He became the father that he had dreamed of being despite the decay from his Huntington's.

 Even at Mark's final interview, in 2008, he was optimistic that showing his improvements might help others believe that improvements are possible.
 He regularly expressed his gratitude for the team giving him years of quality time with his kids.
 He still lived independently with increasing support from his family.

-My advisor, Robert E. Florin, MD, neurosurgeon, met Mark and Debbie in year 3.
+PhotoMed's advisor Robert Florin, MD, retired neurosurgeon, met Mark and Debbie in year 3.
 Dr. Florin was ##**!! that Mark's neurologist wouldn't talk with him to confirm his improvements.
-Dr. Florin later realized that the neurologist's reputational assets would be lost if she told anyone what she had observed.
+Dr. Florin later realized that the neurologist's reputational asset would be lost if she told anyone what she had observed.
+I was rebuffed by two "centers of excellence" for Huntington's disease for suggesting that they look as our real-time recordings.
 Mark's improved functions were waning by year 5 (2008) but he still lived in his apartment with his son.
-Nearing the end of the study, he visited Constance Haber's clinic (my co-inventor of variable-wavelength therapy) nearly weekly until the study ended.
-I have self-censored Huntington's discussions until now for lack of a "how it works" explanation.
+Nearing the end of the study, he visited Constance Haber's clinic (my co-inventor of variable-wavelength therapy) nearly weekly until the economic downturn ended our study.
+I have self-censored Huntington's clips until now for lack of a "how it works" explanation.
 It took 20+ years for me to recognize that the therapy simply gets the body's attention to check out and fix impaired functioning.
-The team's model that homeostatic processes can slowly "get used to it" accounts for the slow erosion of coordination.
-The therapy draws homeostatic attention to recognize and improve physiological impairments.
-It is homeostasis that does the "work".

 The clips show only highlights.
 This page is about quality of life.
 I have unedited interviews for researchers to learn more.